What is the WCORC?

 Although more common in canines, the WCORC offers services for both dogs and cats with TCC, such as cystoscopic biopsy for diagnosis, diagnostic imaging evaluation, and treatment options.
 In addition, Dr. Knapp and her team offer clinical trials for canine patients that qualify with this type of cancer.

-Beginning in 2024, Dr. Knapp and her team will be hosting bladder screening clinics that will help dogs that are considered high-risk for bladder cancer.
+Beginning in 2024, Dr. Knapp and her team will be hosting bladder screenings that will help dogs that are considered high-risk for bladder cancer.
 Ultrasound is a useful diagnostic tool for bladder cancer patients.
 It has helped Dr. Knapp determine specific treatment regimens for her patients and is used routinely to check the status of their disease.
 Ultrasound can also be used to help detect bladder cancer early and can be used as a preventative measure in these high risk breeds.

 Learn more about ultrasound screening.